sjchiass/kibbot/README.md

 The feeder has a small coin cell battery to keep the time when powered off.
 It is also possible to power the machine with three D batteries, like a battery backup.

-The feeder is fed by a small %V 1A charger.
+The feeder is fed by a small 5V 1A charger.
 This is also the voltage the motor runs at.
 The switch is 3V, so the logic is thereabouts 3.3V.
 This is worth remembering when playing around with the circuitry.

+[To check all of these, connect your multimeter's negative terminal to the feeder's ground.
+Then connect the positive terminal to the parts you want to measure.
+Alligator clips or "EZ" clips make this a lot easier.]

 ### Strategy